-D. 15786 26.
-COIN Silver Iraq, Nippur, surface Recovered during excavations under the direction of James Knudstad, 1964-1965 Parthian period, reign of Vologeses IV, AD 152-153 D: 2.6 cm OIM A32818 Coins can be an important record of a king's reign and a means of establishing a chronological sequence for a dynasty.
+Silver Iraq, Nippur, surface Recovered during excavations in 1964-65 Parthian period, reign of Vologeses IV, AD 152-153 A32818

+Coins can be an important record of a king's reign and a means of establishing a chronological sequence for a dynasty.
 The Parthians based their coinage largely on Hellenistic prototypes.
 This coin, however, retains some elements of Mesopotamian iconography.
 The obverse (head) shows a profile image of King Vologeses IV wearing a helmet and a long square beard in the Mesopotamian style.
 The reverse shows him seated on a high-backed throne receiving a diadem from the goddess Tyche as a personification of Seleucia-on-the-Tigris, which remained an important city during the Parthian period and was the location of a major mint.
 KG/OT

+INCANTATION BOWL

-27. INCANTATION BOWL Baked clay, paint Iraq, Nippur, surface Recovered during excavations under the direction of James Knudstad, 1964-1965 Sasanian to Early Islamic periods, AD 500-800 H: 7.5; D: 17.0 cm OIM A32675 Bowls inscribed with incantation texts have been found in both Sasanian and early Islamic houses.
+Baked clay, paint Iraq, Nippur, surface Recovered during excavations in 1964-65 Sasanian to Early Islamic periods, AD 500-800 A32675

+Bowls inscribed with incantation texts have been found in both Sasanian and early Islamic houses.
 They were typically buried upside-down at strategic points to stop evil spirits or demons from attacking or harming members of the household.
 The incantation text was written around the interior of the bowl, which in some examples also has a demon depicted at the center.
-Scholars have suggested that the imagery and texts - written in Aramaic, Mandaic, or Syriac - worked together to protect the household by frightening the demons away.
+Scholars have suggested that the imagery and texts-written in Aramaic, Mandaic, or Syriac-worked together to protect the household by frightening the demons away.
 Some bowls, like this example, were also inscribed in pseudoscript.

 While the reasons for utilizing pseudoscripts are unknown, it may be because the religious functionary who recited the spell as he wrote it was illiterate, as were the individuals for whom he prepared the bowl.
 Others have suggested that it was believed demons were able to read the bowls, even if human beings could not.
-KG oi.uchicago.edu

-THE SYRO-ANATOLIAN COLLECTION More statistical of the objects in the Syro-Anatolian collection were recovered during Oriental Institute excavations in Turkey in the early twentieth century.
+KG ost of the objects in the Syro-Anatolian collection were recovered during Oriental Institute excavations in Turkey in the early twentieth century.
 The Anatolian-Hittite Expedition (1927-1932), which excavated at Alişar Höyük in central Anatolia (Turkey) under the direction of Hans Henning von der Osten and Erich F. Schmidt, produced a chronological sequence for the Hittite heartland spanning the fourth to the first millennium BC, as well as cuneiform tablets dating to the Old Assyrian trading colonies.
 In the Amuq Valley of southeastern Turkey (the northern Levant), the Syrian-Hittite Expedition (1931-1938), directed by Calvin W. McEwan with the assistance of Robert J. and Linda Braidwood and Richard C. Haines, carried out an innovative series of excavations at six different sites to trace the development of society from the Neolithic period to the modern day.
 Extensive excavations at Iron Age Tell Tayinat revealed palaces and gates in which the large stone sculptures and hieroglyphic Luwian inscriptions in the gallery were found.
 The Syro-Anatolian collection is exhibited in the Henrietta Herbolsheimer, M.D.
 Syro-Anatolian Gallery.
 VRH